Micrometeoroid: Effect on spacecraft operations

 Micrometeoroids pose a significant threat to space exploration.
 The average velocity of micrometeoroids relative to a spacecraft in orbit is 10 kilometers per second (22,500 mph).
 Resistance to micrometeoroid impact is a significant design challenge for spacecraft and space suit designers (See Thermal Micrometeoroid Garment).
 While the tiny sizes of most micrometeoroids limits the damage incurred, the high velocity impacts will constantly degrade the outer casing of spacecraft in a manner analogous to sandblasting.
 Long term exposure can threaten the functionality of spacecraft systems.

-Impacts by small objects with extremely high velocity (10 kilometers per second) are a current area of research in terminal ballistics.
-(Accelerating objects up to such velocities is difficult; current techniques include linear motors and shaped charges.)
+Impacts by small objects with extremely high velocity (10 kilometers per second) are a current area of research in terminal ballistics (although accelerating objects up to such velocities is difficult; current techniques include linear motors and shaped charges).
 The risk is especially high for objects in space for long periods of time, such as satellites.
 They also pose major engineering challenges in theoretical low-cost lift systems such as rotovators, space elevators, and orbital airships.

 Spacecraft micrometeoroid shielding

-Whipple's work pre-dated the space race and it proved useful when space exploration started only a few years later.
+Whipple's work pre-dated the Space Race and it proved useful when space exploration started only a few years later.
 His studies had demonstrated that the chance of being hit by a meteoroid large enough to destroy a spacecraft was extremely remote.
 However, a spacecraft would be almost constantly struck by micrometeorites, about the size of dust grains.

 Whipple had already developed a solution to this problem in 1946.
 Originally known as a "meteor bumper" and now termed the Whipple shield, this consists of a thin foil film held a short distance away from the spacecraft's body.
 When a micrometeoroid strikes the foil, it vaporizes into a plasma that quickly spreads.
 By the time this plasma crosses the gap between the shield and the spacecraft, it is so diffused that it is unable to penetrate the structural material below.
 The shield allows a spacecraft body to be built to just the thickness needed for structural integrity, while the foil adds little additional weight.
 Such a spacecraft is lighter than one with panels designed to stop the meteoroids directly.

 For spacecraft that spend the majority of their time in orbit, some variety of the Whipple shield has been almost universal for decades.
 Later research showed that ceramic fibre woven shields offer better protection to hypervelocity (~7 km/s) particles than aluminium shields of equal weight.
 Another modern design uses multi-layer flexible fabric, as in NASA's design for its never-flown TransHab expandable space habitation module, and the Bigelow Expandable Activity Module, which was launched in April 2016 and attached to the ISS for two years of orbital testing.